 In a teenage mental health crisis, changes in moods or emotions are often extreme that they disrupt the child’s daily routine.
 Examples of strong emotions include:

 - Excessive sadness

 - Explosive emotional reactions

 What’s alarming about these strong emotions is that while they are overwhelming, you may not see the cause that brought them on.
 It’s as if your teenager just suddenly developed them out of the blue.

 Adolescents may experience strong emotions and mood swings due to puberty, hormonal changes, and as a general response to daily stresses.
-However, these emotions and mood swings usually do not cause rifts between family and friends.
-If they do, then it’s a clear red flag.
+However, when these emotions affect relationships with family and friends, or when it affects how the adolescent tackle school work, then we need to take it as a red flag.

 Problems with Social Connections

 You can also find clues in your child’s social relationships.